ukparliament/weeknotes.data-search/9/index.md

 Dan continued to attend assorted agile [ceremonies](https://www.youtube.com/watch?v=Ss1MbL4NYf0) across the department.
 The main one this week was the technical difficulty vs value to users session led by [Colin](https://twitter.com/colinpattinson).
 Collective thinking is definitely developing but we still need to do some work to make sure 'work to be done' is aligned with the high level user needs that have been identified.

 Dan also went to [Emma](http://twitter.com/_allenemma)'s website road map delivery meeting.
-The main decision was to open up [the new website](https://beta.parliament.uk/) to [search bots](http://www.robotstxt.org/robotstxt.html) and the corresponding need to commit to stable ids in 'weeks' (said [Jamie](https://twitter.com/oddtype)).
+The main decision was to open up [the new website](https://beta.parliament.uk/) to [search bots](http://www.robotstxt.org/robotstxt.html) and the corresponding need to commit to stable IDs in 'weeks' (said [Jamie](https://twitter.com/oddtype)).
 Dan is going to set up a meeting to explain why we can't really filter search our current web content.

 ### Domain modelling